Get started with MU

 Delivery of this program is 100 percent online: no campus visits are required.

-Courses are semester-based and offered by multiple universities taking part in the Great Plains Interactive Distance Education Alliance.
+Courses are semester-based and offered by multiple universities taking part in the Innovative Digital Education Alliance (IDEA) consortium.
 Depending on which university is teaching your course that semester, your courses may have different start and finish dates.

 Students typically take two classes each semester session and finish the program in less than three years.